 Approximately 3,000 square feet of vacant ground floor space has been renovated as part of the 711 Elm Street TIF project.
 Factory Six03 added approximately 10,000 square feet ground floor retail/restaurant space.
-The Corgan-Crescent addition included 21,100 square feet of active ground-floor office space as part of the project.
+The Corgan-Crescent addition included active ground-floor office space as part of the project.
+100% of the 21,100 square feet space is occupied, as required as part of the TIF development agreement.
 6.8% of the TIF Plan goal has been met.